holoviz/lumen/docs/how_to/variables_and_references.md

 The shell command is done by `{{ shell(COMMAND) }}` and then uses the output of the command.
 It is worth noting that the output will be trimmed of any trailing whitespace.
-As a very simple example `echo` can be used as the shell command.
+As a simple example, `echo` can be used as the shell command.

 ::::{tab-set}
 :::{tab-item} YAML